-- 1. Supplemental O_2 as necessary to maintain $SpO_2 \ge 94\%$.
-Use the lowest concentration and flow rate of O_2 as possible. - 2.
+- 1. Consider and treat causes of respiratory distress, per PD# 8026 Respiratory Distress, and PD# 8004 Suspected Narcotic Overdose. - 2.
+Supplemental $O_2$ as necessary to maintain $SpO_2 \ge 94\%$ .
+Use the lowest concentration and flow rate of $O_2$ as possible. - 3.
 Reposition the airway as needed.
-For the trauma patient, maintain spinal motion restriction (SMR) and utilize the jaw thrust technique. - 3.
-Foreign body removal maneuvers as needed. - 4.
-Suction as needed. - 5.
-Airway adjuncts as needed. - 6.
-Assist ventilations as needed. - 7.
-Reassess the effectiveness of the BLS airway. - 8.
+For the trauma patient, maintain spinal motion restriction (SMR) and utilize the jaw thrust technique. - 4.
+Foreign body removal maneuvers as needed. - 5.
+Suction as needed. - 6.
+Airway adjuncts as needed. - 7.
+Assist ventilations as needed. - 8.
+Reassess the effectiveness of the BLS airway. - 9.
 Transport (for the non-trauma patient in a position of comfort).